Mad-Hyrax/Mad-Hyrax.github.io/README.md

-Site
+# Mad Hyrax yo!

 ====

-Website for Mad Hyrax Studios
+This is the website for Mad Hyrax Studios.

+All contents are licensed under an Apache v2 license.

+pictures are copyrighted by the owner, **TRodz**.